Vaccine preventable diseases and immunisation programmes

 Studies have shown that GBMSM aged up to 45 years who attend GUM or HIV clinics are at greater risk of HPV-associated cancers and genital warts.
 The HPV vaccine helps prevent infection that can cause genital warts and HPV-associated cancers.
 Vaccination is especially important for GBMSM who have multiple sexual partners.

-Vaccination programmes coverage reports
+Vaccination coverage reports

 Statistics on uptake of vaccine programmes

 The PHA Immunisation Team publishes the Annual Immunisation Report at the end of each calendar year.
-This provides information on vaccine uptake for preschool, school and adult immunisation programmes in Northern Ireland.
+This provides information on vaccine uptake across:

 Statistics on burden of vaccine-preventable diseases